-Accordingly, the Motion to Vacate is denied.
-Defendant's motions for production of documents, ECF Nos.
-[598] and [599], are denied as moot.
-Defendant's Motion to Hear and Rule on Motion to Vacate Judgment for Lack of Subject Matter Jurisdiction [601] is denied as moot.
+Accordingly, the Motion to Vacate is dismissed.
+The defendant's motions for production of documents [ECF Nos.
+598, 599] are denied as moot.
+The defendant's Motion to Hear and Rule on Motion to Vacate Judgment for Lack of Subject Matter Jurisdiction [ECF No. 601] is denied as moot.
 An appropriate Order accompanies this opinion.

-August 26, 2014
+October 24, 2014

-Thomas F. Hogan UNITED STATES DISTRICT JUDGE
+Thomas F. Hogan

+SENIOR UNITED STATES DISTRICT JUDGE